natowi/photogrammetry_datasets/README.md

 # photogrammetry_datasets
-This is a collection of datasets for photogrammetry
+This is a collection of datasets for photogrammetry.

 A list of ~230 datasets can be downloaded from /dataset.csv

 # various datasets